dacwebb/eks-workshop/content/intermediate/260_weave_flux/codepipeline.md

 git push
 ```

+{{% notice tip %}}
+If you are prompted for a username and password when running git push, enter your github username and for the password enter the Personal Access Token from your GitHub account created in the steps from [GitHub SetUp](https://www.eksworkshop.com/intermediate/260_weave_flux/githubsetup/).
+{{% /notice %}}

 In the [CodePipeline console](https://console.aws.amazon.com/codesuite/codepipeline/pipelines) go to the details page for the specific CodePipeline.
 You can see status along with links to the change and build details.

 ![CodePipeline Details](/images/weave_flux/codepipeline_details.png)